Lions and Muons: Optimization via Stochastic Frank-Wolfe under Heavy-Tailed Noise: A deeper investigation of Stochastic FW methods under the bounded moment noise

-\begin{mdframed}[backgroundcolor=black!10,rightline=false,leftline=false,topline=false,bottomline=false] \begin{corollary} In Theorem \ref{th: SFW_VR}, set $m_1 = T^{1/3}$ and $m_t = 1$, for all $t > 1$.
-Then, Algorithm~\ref{alg:SFW_VR} satisfies $\E[ \mathcal{G}(\bx_a) ] = O\left(\frac{ D \left( F(\bx_1) - F(\bx_*) + L^2 + \sigma^2 \right)}{T^{1/3}} \right).$ \end{corollary} \end{mdframed} Corollary~\ref{cor:2} implies that the number of iterations is $T = O(1/\epsilon^3)$ to obtain an expected $\epsilon$-gap.
+Corollary~\ref{cor:2} implies that the number of iterations is $T = O(1/\epsilon^3)$ to obtain an expected $\epsilon$-gap.
 Here, we recall that $m_t$ is the batch size to construct the stochastic gradient estimate $\bar{\bg}_t$.
 Hence, the corresponding number of SFO calls indicated by Corollary~\ref{cor:2} is $m_1 + (T-1)m = O\left( \frac{1}{\epsilon^3} \right)$, which matches the best-known complexity bounds in the literature (see Table~\ref{table:sfw}).
 However, we note that Algorithm~\ref{alg:SFW_VR} requires a large batch size only at initialization, and its amortized average batch size is at most 2, thereby avoiding the need for large batches throughout the iterations, unlike \citet{yurtsever2019conditional,hassani2020stochasticconditionalgradient}.
 Furthermore, compared to \citet{zhang2020one}, our result does not require any assumptions on the Hessian or additional structural assumptions on the data distribution, while still maintaining a small average batch size.
-We also note that in the case of SignSGD and its variants \citep{karimireddy2019error,safaryan2021stochastic,crawshaw2022robustness}, there is a line of work leveraging variance reduction techniques, see e.g., \citet{chzhen2023signsvrgfixingsignsgdvariance, qin2023convergencesignbasedrandomreshuffling, jiang2024efficientsignbasedoptimizationaccelerating} and the references therein.
+We also note that in the case of SignSGD and its variants \citep{karimireddy2019error,safaryan2021stochastic,crawshaw2022robustness}, there is a line of work leveraging variance reduction techniques, see e.g., \cite{chzhen2023signsvrgfixingsignsgdvariance, qin2023convergencesignbasedrandomreshuffling, jiang2024efficientsignbasedoptimizationaccelerating} and the references therein.
 On the other hand, based on the connection between Lion and Stochastic FW that we have highlighted in an earlier section, we know that applying Algorithm~\ref{alg:SFW_VR} over the $\ell_\infty$-norm ball can yield an optimization dynamic with variance reduction that uses the sign of a stochastic gradient to update.
 By Corollary~\ref{cor:2}, this variant achieves an SFO complexity guarantee of $O(1/\epsilon^3)$, which parallels that in \citet{jiang2024efficientsignbasedoptimizationaccelerating} and \citet{arjevani2023lower} for finding an $\epsilon$-stationary point.
 However, we emphasize that our result of Stochastic FW is applicable to any convex and compact constraint set, not only limited to the $\ell_\infty$-norm ball.